Careers360 Logo

 Question:5

-The three tiny bones present in middle ear are called ear ossicles.
-Write them in correct sequence beginning from ear drum.
+The three tiny bones present in the middle ear are called ear ossicles.
+Write them in the correct sequence, beginning from eardrum.

 Answer:

-The correct sequence beginning from ear drum is malleus, incus, and stapes.
+The correct sequence beginning from ear eardrum is malleus, incus, and stapes.

 Question:6